Skip advert

 Advertisement - Article continues below

-Models from the Advance upwards also get a 9-inch Garmin navigation module in place of the standard Honda touchscreen, privacy glass and larger 16-inch alloy wheels.
-The Advance Sport adds to this with sport-inspired details to its body styling, a special exhaust finisher, ultrasuede interior trim, sports pedals, a three-spoke steering wheel, and a Sport drive mode - though the powertrain remains the same.
+The mid-range Advance gets sat-nav, heated front seats and steering wheel, privacy glass and larger 16-inch alloy wheels.
+The Advance Sport adds to this with sport-inspired details to its body styling, a special exhaust finisher, ultrasuede interior trim, sports pedals, a three-spoke steering wheel, and a Sport drive mode – though the powertrain remains the same.

-Honda introduced the Jazz Crosstar model in mid-2020 to sit alongside the regular five-door hatchback, and above it in stature, thanks to its raised ride height, body cladding and roof rails for a pseudo-4x4 look, although don’t expect any off-road ability.
-Based on the Advance-spec Jazz, it’s more expensive than the regular car and slightly less efficient, too.
-In our opinion, it’s out of step with the overall ethos of the Jazz, but it may go down a storm with the Jazz's fan base.
+Honda introduced the Jazz Crosstar model in mid-2020 to sit alongside the regular five-door hatchback.
+It has a raised ride height, body cladding, and roof rails for a pseudo-4x4 look – just don’t expect any off-road ability because it lacks four-wheel drive.
+Based on the Advance-spec Jazz, it’s more expensive than the regular car and slightly less efficient.
+In our opinion, it’s out of step with the overall ethos of the Jazz, so we’d suggest you stick with the mid-range Advance trim instead.

 Frequently Asked Questions